-One of the biggest myths about Hjördis is that she was a failed actress, and that her subsequent frustration lead to decades of alcohol-fuelled jealousy and infidelity aimed at David Niven, a husband who had done nothing but protect her from her lack of ability.
+One of the biggest myths about Hjördis is that she was a failed actress, and that her subsequent frustration lead to decades of alcohol-fuelled jealousy aimed at David Niven, a husband who had done nothing but protect her from her lack of ability.

 “She was fantastically beautiful but utterly devoid of talent, so never became the actress she wanted to be.”
 That was how journalist Ann Leslie came to understand the situation, after years of interviews with David.
-It would probably be more accurate to say that no-one knew how much latent talent Hjördis possessed, and that her resulting frustration was due to having never been allowed to find out.
+It would probably be more accurate to say that no-one knew how much latent talent Hjördis possessed, and that part of the resulting frustration was due to having never been allowed to find out.

-The myth was set in stone by David’s biographer Graham Lord, who supposed that David forbade Hjördis from accepting movie offers out of the goodness of his heart: “Maybe he already knew that she was a terrible actress and was trying to save her from embarrassment and failure.”
+The myth was set in stone by David’s biographer Graham Lord, who theorised that David forbade Hjördis from accepting movie offers out of the goodness of his heart: “Maybe he already knew that she was a terrible actress and was trying to save her from embarrassment and failure.”
 Wrong.

 A dedicated wife

-Film work first opened up for Hjördis in 1943, slightly, when she made two uncredited appearances in Swedish movies.
+Film work first opened up for Hjördis in 1943, very slightly, when she made two uncredited appearances in Swedish movies.
 In February she played a decorative minor role as a dancer in ‘Fångad av en röst’ (‘Captured by a Voice’), and in June / July as a woman playing roulette in ‘Sjätte skottet’ (‘The Sixth Shot’).

 Although larger roles did not follow, they may not have been chased.
 In mid 1943, Hjördis’ modelling career was still hitting new heights.